 The thyroid gland is butterfly-shaped, and its two side lobes are joined at the front by a thin strip of tissue.
-These lobes rest against and surround the windpipe.
+These lobes rest against the windpipe and surround it.

 The pituitary gland regulates the thyroid gland’s appropriate function.
-For example, the pituitary gland regulates the levels of the thyroid-stimulating hormone when it detects a deficiency of thyroid hormone in your bloodstream (TSH).
+In other words, the pituitary gland regulates the levels of the thyroid-stimulating hormone when it detects a deficiency of thyroid hormone in your bloodstream (TSH).
 To return the body to normal, the TSH instructs the thyroid on what to do.

 Symptoms of Thyroid